Milan Luthria

-Milan Luthria is an Indian film director who works in Hindi films.
+Milan Arjun Luthria is an Indian film director who works in Hindi films.
 He is best known as the director of Ajay Devgan's Once Upon a Time in Mumbaai (2010).
-He is the nephew of producer and director Mahesh Bhatt.

 Personal life

-Milan is the son of Raj Khosla.
+Milan is the biological son of Raj Khosla.
+He was born out of wedlock and raised by his mother and adoptive father Arjun Luthria (the brother of actor Sudhir).
+His mother is the cousin of producer and director Mahesh Bhatt, Milan thus being his nephew.

 Career

 Starting his career as an assistant director to Dharmesh Darshan for Lootere in 1993, Luthria made his directorial debut in 1999 with the successful action thriller film Kachche Dhaage.
 The film, released under the Tips Films banner, starred Ajay Devgan as a smuggler on the Rajasthan-Kashmir, Pakistan border and Saif Ali Khan, on the run from the Border Security Force, the Central Bureau of Investigation, and the border mafia.
 Luthria shot the film in Rajasthan and Switzerland.
 The film received a mixed reception.
 Although the photography of the film was praised with the scenic backdrop of the Rajasthani desert and the green valleys and snow-capped peaks of Switzerland, it was seen as a weaker film than that of Soldier, a film with similar theme which had been released the year before.

 In 2002, Luthria once again worked with Devgan when he directed Chori Chori, also starring Rani Mukerji and Sonali Bendre.
 The film was initially scheduled for release in 2002 but during the filming the producer died and its release was delayed, eventually being released on 1 August 2003.
 The film received a mixed reception.
 Taran Adarsh, although remarking that Luthria "handled a few sequences with flourish", believed that despite an interesting storyline, the script was fundamentally flawed, "hackneyed" as he put it, believing that interest in it fizzled out by the second half of the film, becoming "sluggish" with its progression.
 However, Sukanya Verma described the film as "heartwarming", remarking that "like most feel good romances, Chori Chori is about letting the heart rule the head."

 In 2004, Luthria directed the war drama Deewaar.
 The film, starring Bollywood veterans Amitabh Bachchan, Akshaye Khanna and Sanjay Dutt, is set during the Indo-Pakistani War of 1971.
 It features Bachchan, a major who is captured by the Pakistani army, along with over 30 soldiers during the war and only freed 33 years later by his son, who he has not seen since he was a child, on a rescue mission.
 The film was generally panned by the critics although it was a commercial success, going straight to number 1 in the Indian film charts in the week of release.
 Film4 wrote of the film, "A Bollywood thriller with plenty of explosive action, yet which fails to come to life.
 Plotting is familiar, characters bland and a predictable storyline fails to excite or engage."